AutoRally/autorally/README.md

 ### 4. Compilation & Running

 First, check your Eigen version with `pkg-config --modversion eigen3`.
-If you don't have at least version 3.3.5, [upgrade Eigen](https://github.com/eigenteam/eigen-git-mirror).
+If you don't have at least version 3.3.5, [upgrade Eigen](https://github.com/eigenteam/eigen-git-mirror) by following "Method 2" within the included `INSTALL` file.

 Then, to compile and install, run `catkin_make` from the catkin workspace folder.
 If your version of CUDA does not support `gcc-7`, you may need to use